andhiyaulhaq/AnnotateImg/architecture.md

         *   `Y1`: The normalized y-coordinate of the top-left corner of the bounding box.
         *   `X2`: The normalized x-coordinate of the bottom-right corner of the bounding box.
         *   `Y2`: The normalized y-coordinate of the bottom-right corner of the bounding box.
     *   Handles user input events, such as mouse clicks and drags on the `ImageView` for drawing, and signals from other widgets like the toolbar or image list.
+Clicking a row in this table selects the corresponding bounding box in the `ImageView`, and conversely, selecting a bounding box in the `ImageView` highlights its corresponding row in the table.

 2.  **Image Processing & Annotation Layer:**
     *   Uses OpenCV and NumPy for image manipulation.